konstantink83/kmp-codelabs/giphy-app-2-en.md

     gifsUnitsFactory: GifsUnitsFactory
 )
 ```
-So native platforms will return `GifsUnitsFactory` object.
+So native platforms will return the `GifsUnitsFactory` object.

 ## Implement Gif list on Android
 Duration: 30

 ### Set server URL
-There is a working server URL will be passed from application layer to the common code library so we avoid rebuilding when server url had changed.
+There is a working server URL that will be passed from the application layer to the shared code library so we avoid rebuilding when the server url changes.

-In our current configuration there is only one environment and only one server url.
-It set up in `android-app/build.gradle.kts`, let's replace it:
+In our current configuration, there is only one environment and only one server url.
+It's set up in `android-app/build.gradle.kts`, let's replace it:

 ```kotlin
 android {